-Ample car and HGV parking is available on both sides however NO overnight parking is available.
+Ample car and HGV parking is available on both sides but no overnight parking is available.

 The westbound services are also known as Rowley Mile and the eastbound 1000 Guineas.
 When built, it was called Newmarket Heath.
 The eastbound services has an overflow car park which backs onto a local road, providing a secret exit.

 The collection of facilities were initially developed by Landware Group Holdings.
-They claimed that this was a response to the lack of services on the M11, although the M11 is some distance away.
-It may be that they wanted to allow for possible services at Newport, or that they wanted additional traffic from the A45.
+They claimed they were building it to resolve the lack of services on the M11, although the M11 is some distance away.
+It may be that they wanted to allow for possible services at Newport, or simply that they wanted additional traffic from the A45.

 | Worsted (southbound only, 9 miles)|